 WhatsApp Stats: Users, Revenue, Message Volume and More:

 - 1. There Are 5.56 Billion Unique Mobile Phone Users Across the World

 - 2. More Than Half of Internet Users Use It for Communication

 - 3. WhatsApp Has 2 Billion Monthly Active Users

 - 4. India Has the Most WhatsApp Users

 - 5. In 2020, The Highest Number of App Downloads Were From India

-- 6. France Has the Highest Growth of WhatsApp Downloads
+- 6. France Has Highest Growth in WhatsApp Engagement

 - 7. It Has More Male Users